markmerker/thinkcspy/_sources/GeneralIntro/LPS/Glossary.rst

     % Modular Division
         Called 'mod'.
 The result is the remainder from integer division.
 Examples:     ``4 % 3  is 1`` ,  ``100 % 9 is 1`` , ``5 % 5 is 0`` , ``422 % 211 is 0`` , ``423 % 211 is 1``

+    #
+        This symbol represents the start of a comment.

     Assignment
         setting the value of a variable.
 This is done using an equal **=** sign.
 Example: x = 12